-- Parents or guardians create an account and password, then enter the requested student information.
+- Go to the Magnet Lottery Application.
+Parents or guardians create an online account and password, then enter the requested student information.

-- Each online application allows parents or guardians to select up to five Magnet schools or programs, ranking them in the order of preference.
+- Each lottery application allows parents or guardians to select up to three Magnet schools or programs, ranking them in the order of preference.

 - Magnet seats are given out via random lottery.